-Returns a smoothed version of the expression and forecasts its future points using the Holt-Winters triple exponential smoothing algorithm for seasonal data.
+Returns a smoothed version of the time series described by the expression, and forecasts future points using the Holt-Winters triple exponential smoothing algorithm for seasonal data.
 The last three parameters are optional.

 |history_length||Amount of data that we use to smooth the underlying time series and to forecast.
 History length is expressed as time before the left side of the widow, so that